On the homotopy type of the spaces of spherical knots in $R^n$: Comparing graph-complexes

 \section{Comparing graph-complexes}

-As described in the introduction the rational homotopy types of both spaces $\Embbar_\p(\R^m,\R^n)$ and $\Embbar(S^m,\R^n)$ have known expressions through graph complexes.
-The purpose of this section is to illustrate how Theorem \ref{thm:emb_long} and in particular Corollaries \ref{cor:Qranks} and \ref{cor:rht} manifest themselves combinatorially on the grph complex level.
-We shall proceed without using Theorem \ref{thm:emb_long} directly, but rather by providing independent arguments, thus essentially re-proving (parts of) the theorem rationally.
+As described in the introduction the rational homotopy types of both spaces $\Embbar_\p(\R^m,\R^n)$ and $\Embbar(S^m,\R^n)$, $n-m\geq 3$, have known expressions through graph-complexes.
+The purpose of this section is to illustrate how Theorem~\ref{thm:emb_long} and in particular Corollaries~\ref{cor:Qranks} and~\ref{cor:rht} manifest themselves combinatorially on the graph-complex level.
+We shall proceed without using Theorem~\ref{thm:emb_long} directly, but rather by providing independent arguments, thus essentially re-proving (parts of) the theorem rationally.

+We will use the notion of (complete) $L_\infty$-algebras and their Maurer-Cartan spaces.
+We adopt Whitehead's grading conventions in which the bracket, higher brackets, and differential of an $L_\infty$-algebra are all of degree $-1$.
+We refer the reader to \cite[section 2]{DolRog} for a comprehensive but careful recollection, using the same grading conventions.